jkdba/PowerShell/README.md

 It supports:

-1. Copying only directory structues
+1. Copying only directory structures
 2. Copying directory structures with files, including some file metadata.